 In 1994, the American Society of Civil Engineers compiled a list of the Seven Wonders of the Modern World.
 This was done to pay tribute to the 20th century's greatest civil engineering achievements.

 The Golden Gate Bridge is a suspension bridge spanning the 1.6 km wide, 4.8 km long Golden Gate Strait between the Pacific Ocean and San Francisco Bay.
-The Bridge links San Francisco in California to the Marin County of the country.
-A leading travel guide has described the Golden Gate Bridge as the most photographed bridge in the world, and it also enjoys being one of the Seven Wonders of the Modern World.
+The bridge links the city of San Francisco to the less densely populated Marin County.
+The Golden Gate Bridge has been called the most photographed bridge in the world.

-Manhattan in New York City hosts one of the Seven Wonders of the Modern World, the 102-story tall Empire State Building.
+The 102-story tall Empire State Building is famous for being one of the first skyscrapers ever built, and is one of the most famous buildings in New York.
 The building rises to a height of 1,454 feet.
 For nearly 40 years, the Empire State Building enjoyed the title of being the world’s tallest building.
 The building serves as a cultural icon of America.
 The Empire State Building has been featured in several films, television shows, and literature.
 Nearly 110 million people have visited this New York City attraction.
 The 86th-floor observation deck of the Empire State Building offers an impressive view of the entire city.

-The 553.33 m-high CN Tower is another one of the modern marvels of our world and is thus credited as one of the Seven Wonders of the Modern World.
-The structure is located in downtown Ontario and was completed in 1976.
+The 553.33 m-high CN Tower is found in downtown Toronto, the largest city in both the province of Ontario and the country of Canada itself.
+The tower's construction was completed in 1976.
 It held the title of the world's tallest free-standing structure for 34 years since its completion.
 Presently, the CN Tower is the Western Hemisphere’s tallest free-standing structure and the iconic symbol of Toronto’s skyline and Canada.
 More than two million visitors visit the CN Tower every year.

 The Itaipu Dam is a major hydroelectric project that is located on the Paraná River between Paraguay and Brazil.
 The project is a binational undertaking that was completed in 1984.
 The Itaipu Dam has an installed generation capacity of 14 GW.
 20 generator units are part of the project of which ten generate at 60 Hz for Brazil, and the other ten generate at 50 Hz for Paraguay.